Current FCC students have two options for online tutoring:

 What's the difference?

-ThinkingStorm: Students connect to ThinkingStorm Online Tutoring through Blackboard to better understand specific course content in many subjects.
-Sessions are conducted over chat on-demand 24/7, or by appointment, depending on the subject.
+ThinkingStorm: Students connect to ThinkingStorm Online Tutoring to better understand specific course content in many subjects.
+Tutoring sessions are conducted over chat and are available 24/7.
+Sessions may be drop-in or by appointment, depending on subject.

 Meet with an FCC Online Academic Coach/Tutor

 Current FCC students can schedule an appointment with a friendly FCC learning assistant/tutor or academic coach for free, personalized help with their courses.
 Sessions are conducted by appointment, over Zoom.
 Our team specializes in helping first year students succeed and thrive: